Skip to content

 These two declarations at the top of our file tell the rust compiler two things:

-Both of these are necessary for programs to run on the V5’s embedded hardware.
+Both of these declarations are necessary for programs to run on the V5’s embedded hardware.
 Rather than std we will be using the core crate (which provides most functionality of std), and vexide implements its own entrypoint and startup process that doesn’t require a C runtime.

 The vexide Prelude